hvalfangst/google-oauth2-authorization-code-flow/README.md

 2. Click on the button with label 'CREATE CREDENTIALS'
 3. Choose option 'OAuth client ID'
 4. Choose option 'Web application'
-5. Under 'Authorized redirect URIs', add the following: 'localhost:8080/auth/google/callback'
+5. Add the following under 'Authorized redirect URIs': http://localhost:8080/auth/google/callback
 6. Click on the 'CREATE' button

-Now you can replace fields contained in file 'configuration.json' with your newly generated client ID and secret by act of copy pasta :)
+Now you can replace fields contained in file 'configuration.json' with your actual ID & Secret

+## Application Flow

+1. User visits the (static HTML) login page by accessing the following URL in the browser: http://localhost:8080
+2. User clicks on the "Login with Google" button, which redirects to http://localhost:8080/auth/google/login
+3. The application initiates the OAuth2 Authorization Code Flow, redirecting users to Google's authentication page.
+4. Users log in to their Google accounts and authorize the application to access their Google account information.
+5. Upon successful authorization, Google sends an authorization code to the application's callback URL at http://localhost:8080/auth/google/callback
+6. The application exchanges the authorization code contained in callback response for an access token and other necessary credentials.
+7. The access token is used to make requests to Google's UserInfo API, which in this case retrieves email associated with user.
+8. The application persists a record containing the user's access token in DB.

 ## Startup